Texas governor signs bill prohibiting social media giants from blocking users based on viewpoint

 “It is now law that conservative viewpoints in Texas cannot be banned on social media,” Abbott said.
+Conservatives have long claimed without evidence that Silicon Valley social media companies are censoring them based on their political affiliation.
+The companies deny those accusations.

 Abbott’s signature follows a similar effort in Florida, where Gov. Ron DeSantis (R) signed a law that would bar social media companies from suspending political candidates in the run-up to elections, and make it easier for the Florida state attorney general and individuals to bring lawsuits when they think tech companies have acted unfairly.
 A federal judge in June blocked that law from taking effect, suggesting it would be found unconstitutional after tech industry groups brought a challenge.
 DeSantis’s administration appealed the judge’s ruling.